-Income taxes are provided on accounting profit as determined under the applicable legislation at a rate of 22 %, after adjustments for certain items for taxation purposes.
+Income taxes are provided on accounting profit as determined under the applicable legislation at a rate of 21%, after adjustments for certain items for taxation purposes.
 Refer also to Note 18.

 As of September 2012, the Company is obliged to pay under applicable legislation a monthly special levy on business in regulated industries in addition to corporation tax; the levy is classified as an income tax in accordance with International Financial Reporting Standards.
-The levy rate for 2016 is 0.00363 per month and is calculated from the profit/loss determined in accordance with Slovak Accounting Standards.
+The levy rate for 2017 is 0.00726 per month and is calculated from the profit/loss determined in accordance with Slovak Accounting Standards.

 Deferred income tax is provided, using the liability method, for all temporary differences arising between the tax bases of assets and liabilities and their carrying values for financial reporting purposes.
 Deferred tax is calculated at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled.
 Deferred tax is recognised in the statement of profit and loss, except when it relates to items credited or charged directly to equity, in which case the deferred tax is also recorded in equity.
-Due to a change in the tax rate valid from 1 January 2017, the deferred tax balance as at 31 December 2016 is recalculated using the tax rate of 21% (31 December 2015: 22%).
+The deferred tax balance as at 31 December 2017 was recalculated using the tax rate of 21% (31 December 2016: 21%).